 Social Security taxes would be withheld from the $115,000 you earned in 2013, but the maximum taxable earnings for the year are only $113,700.

-You can claim a refund of the Social Security taxes withheld from the last $1,300 in earnings when you file your 2013 personal income tax return with the Internal Revenue Service.
+You claimed a refund of the Social Security taxes withheld from the last $1,300 in earnings when you filed your 2013 personal income tax return with the Internal Revenue Service.